Oekaki-Connect/web-novel-static-generator/content/tower-dungeon/chapters/chapter-1.md

 # Chapter 1: The Sovereign's Secret Sin

+Note: The images are blurred on purpose for testing purposes.

 *This is a manga chapter.
 The story is told through sequential art.
 Use the manga reader controls to navigate through the pages.*

 **Reading Instructions:**